Gus Edwards (American football): 2021

 The Ravens placed a second-round restricted free agent tender on Edwards on 10 March 2021.
 He signed a two-year contract extension with the team worth $10 million on 7 June.
 On 9 September 2021, Edwards suffered a torn ACL during practice ending his season.
 He was put on injured reserve the following day.

 2022

 Edwards was placed on the reserve/PUP list to start the season on 23 August 2022.
 He was activated on 22 October.
-In his first game back, he scored two rushing touchdowns against the Cleveland Browns in the 23–20 victory in Week 7.
+In his first game back, he scored two rushing touchdowns against the Browns in the 23–20 victory in Week 7.
 In the 2022 regular season, Edwards played in nine games and started four.
 He finished with 87 carries for 433 rushing yards and three rushing touchdowns.